-- EVERYONE: Passport, I-94 Card, and completed Form SS-5 available on the SSA website
+- EVERYONE: Passport, visa or I-797A, I-94 Card, and completed Form SS-5 available on the SSA website

 - F-1 Students:

-- For on-campus employment: Valid I-20 form, employer letter, and the SEVIS Compliance Office letter
+- For on-campus employment: Valid I-20 form and the ISSSO letter

-- For CPT employment: Valid I-20, CPT authorization, employer letter, and the SEVIS Compliance Office letter
+- For CPT employment: Valid I-20 with CPT authorization, employer letter, and the ISSSO letter

-- For OPT employment: I-20, OPT authorization, EAD card, employer letter, and the SEVIS Compliance Office letter
+- For OPT employment: I-20, OPT authorization, EAD card, and employer offer letter

 - J-1 Students: DS-2019 form and employment offer letter from your sponsor.